One-state solution: The left

+In general, before and during World War II leftists were anti-fascist, sympathetic to Jews as victims of Nazi oppression, and supportive of a Jewish homeland in Palestine.
+With fascism defeated, that attitude changed during the 1960s, especially after the Six-Day War in 1967 and the domestic disappointments of 1968.
+Shifting their focus from anti-fascism to anti-imperialism, leftists looked for anti-imperialist revolutionary movements to support.
+In that context, Israelis, by then the stronger party, were increasingly seen as colonists and Palestinians as the colonized.
+Given their ideological commitment to equality and universal human rights, most leftists favored a unitary democratic state, overlooking or minimizing the difficulties of reconciling two competing national movements.

 Since 1999, interest has been renewed in bi-nationalism or a unitary democratic state.
 That year, Palestinian activist Edward Said wrote, "[A]fter 50 years of Israeli history, classic Zionism has provided no solution to the Palestinian presence.
 I therefore see no other way than to begin now to speak about sharing the land that has thrust us together, sharing it in a truly democratic way with equal rights for all citizens."

 In October 2003, New York University scholar Tony Judt broke ground in his article, "Israel: The Alternative" in the New York Review of Books, in which he argued that Israel is an "anachronism" in sustaining an ethnic identity for the state and that the two-state solution is fundamentally doomed and unworkable.
 The Judt article engendered considerable debate in the UK and the US, and The New York Review of Books received more than 1,000 letters per week about the essay.
 A month later, political scientist Virginia Tilley published "The One-State Solution" in the London Review of Books (followed by a book with the same title in 2005), arguing that West Bank settlements had made a two-state solution impossible and that the international community must accept a one-state solution as the de facto reality.
+Both have recognized that a unitary, democratic state is presently a utopian project that would require a vast transformation of both Israeli and Palestinian attitudes to have any chance of success.

 Leftist journalists from Israel, such as Haim Hanegbi and Daniel Gavron, have called for the public to "face the facts" and accept the binational solution.
-On the Palestinian side, similar voices have been raised.

-In 2013, professor Ian Lustick wrote in The New York Times that the "fantasy" of a two-state solution prevented people from working on solutions that might really work.
-Lustick argued that people who assume Israel will persist as a Zionist project should consider how quickly the Soviet, Pahlavi Iranian, apartheid South African, Baathist Iraqi and Yugoslavian states unraveled.
-Lustick concludes that while it may not arise without "painful stalemates", a one-state solution may be a way to eventual Palestinian independence.
+On the Palestinian side, the Boycott, Divestment and Sanctions movement, along with their U.S. supporters — Jewish Voice for Peace and Students for Justice in Palestine — essentially support a unitary, democratic, Palestinian-majority state since they insist on a Palestinian right of return to Israel and full equality for Palestinians.